bsnes-emu/bsnes/README.md

 the game will load without any cartridge in its memory pak slot.

-Note that although you can load the BS-X control cartridge,
-*BS-X Sore wa Namae o Nusumareta Machi no Monogatari* into higan, higan does not emulate the Satellaview modem itself, and even if it did, the Satellaview online service
+Note that although you can load the control cartridge into higan, higan does not emulate the Satellaview modem itself, and even if it did, the Satellaview online service